treytomes/ai-npc/README.md

 This works for a simple command, like dumping and querying the actor's inventory.

 This system does mean that the current method of describing tools and defining parameters is no longer relevant.
 I don't want to remove the `BaseOllamaTool` class from the project just yet, so we're gonna differentiate our deterministic tools with an `IActorTool` interface.

+## User Intent

+This one is a big deal with our tiny language model.
+Qwen can generate creative text, but has trouble with complex reasoning.
+By discerning user intent, we can inject the information the user needs into the system messages before Qwen begins speaking.

+Right now the user intent is partially discerned using a growing lexicon of positive and negative messages sorted by intent type.
+I'm hoping to use the Catalyst NLP library to remove or reduce that data source.